Eulogy, Caroline ‘Lily’ Lobozzo6 comments

 And then there is Work hard

 My grandmother highly valued hard work.
 She was a hard worker herself.
 She left high school to go to work and help support her family after her father died when she was 16.
-She held many jobs over the years and worked long days.
+It’s amazing that she held many jobs over the years and worked long days.
 She was a baker, ironer, cook, factory worker, and a waitress.

 She remembers details and skills she learned about each one.
 I don’t think she ever complained about how hard she had to work.
 And we all learned to work hard by her example.